 Sick of waking up with a headache and struggling through the day feeling tired and nauseous?
-As Christmas party season approaches it’s tricky to avoid the odd hangover even if you’re careful.
+It’s tricky to avoid the odd hangover even if you’re careful.
 Getting older reduces your body’s ability to absorb alcohol’s after affects.
 You’re not imagining it – your hangovers have been getting longer!
 There are loads of myths about how you can avoid or cure a hangover, but we’ve found one that really works!

 What is a hangover?

 Many people don’t realise this, but alcohol is a toxic substance.
 The nice feelings we associate with drinking are caused by the way that alcohol affects your brain’s nervous system.
 It slows the brain down and dulls your senses, making you feel calmer.
 This is why alcohol is so popular in big social situations; it makes it easier to relax and enjoy yourself.
 Unfortunately, alcohol is also a very strong diuretic.
 This means that it makes you pee more often, as you have probably noticed during an evening in the pub!
 Peeing more often causes you to become dehydrated, which is a big part of being hungover.

 Common ideas about how to cure a hangover

 You’re probably already uncomfortably aware of the most common hangover symptoms.
 These include nausea, headaches, drowsiness and dizziness.
 You’ll find that you can’t think clearly and may feel depressed or anxious.
 Not much fun, especially if it lasts for more than a few hours!
 Your fluid levels can take a long time to rebalance themselves, and if you’re feeling miserable then just drinking lots of water and hoping for the best won’t cut it.
 You can try our 6 Tips to Boost Your Immunity This Winter to help make you less likely to succumb to a hangover.
 But what about quick fixes?